 The employer has the legal obligation to make the correct withholding tax on the salaries paid to employees.

-Second pillar pensions schemes are subject to 20 percent withholding tax and to 0.9% special tax at the employer’s costs.
+Second pillar pensions schemes are subject to 20 percent withholding tax and to 0.9 percent special tax, fully borne by the employer.

-Royalties (Luxembourg-sourced) paid to a non-Luxembourg resident is subject to a 10 percent withholding tax.
+Royalties (Luxembourg-sourced) paid to a non-Luxembourg resident are subject to a 10 percent withholding tax.